Harry Potter: Cultural impact

 Harry Potter has been described as a cultural phenomenon.
 The word "Muggle" has spread beyond its origins in the books, entering the Oxford English Dictionary in 2003.
 A real-life version of the sport Quidditch was created in 2005 and featured as an exhibition tournament in the 2012 London Olympics.
 Characters and elements from the series have inspired scientific names of several organisms, including the dinosaur Dracorex hogwartsia, the spider Eriovixia gryffindori, the wasp Ampulex dementor, and the crab Harryplax severus.

 Librarian Nancy Knapp pointed out the books' potential to improve literacy by motivating children to read much more than they otherwise would.
 The seven-book series has a word count of 1,083,594 (US edition).
-Agreeing about the motivating effects, Diane Penrod also praised the books' blending of simple entertainment with "the qualities of highbrow literary fiction", but expressed concern about the distracting effect of the prolific merchandising that accompanies the book launches.
+Agreeing about the motivating effects, Diane Penrod also praised the books' blending of simple entertainment with "the qualities of highbrow literary fiction", but expressed concern about the distracting effect of the prolific merchandise that accompanies the book launches.
 However, the assumption that Harry Potter books have increased literacy among young people is "largely a folk legend".

 Research by the National Endowment for the Arts (NEA) has found no increase in reading among children coinciding with the Harry Potter publishing phenomenon, nor has the broader downward trend in reading among Americans been arrested during the rise in the popularity of the Harry Potter books.
 The research also found that children who read Harry Potter books were not more likely to go on to read outside the fantasy and mystery genres.
 NEA chairman Dana Gioia said the series, "got millions of kids to read a long and reasonably complex series of books.
 The trouble is that one Harry Potter novel every few years is not enough to reverse the decline in reading."

 Many fan fiction and fan art works about Harry Potter have been made.
 In March 2007, "Harry Potter" was the most commonly searched fan fiction subject on the internet.

 Jennifer Conn used Snape's and Quidditch coach Madam Hooch's teaching methods as examples of what to avoid and what to emulate in clinical teaching, and Joyce Fields wrote that the books illustrate four of the five main topics in a typical first-year sociology class: "sociological concepts including culture, society, and socialisation; stratification and social inequality; social institutions; and social theory".